Nerve-box/express-tools/packages/oas/README.md

   },
 });

-// You may opt to use the plugin's OAS validator instead of manually checking each field with a 3rd party validation package. server.use(validation());

 // The definition plugin allows the OAS plugin to detect this endpoint and enable validation, auto-generated documentation, etc.
 // Many route properties will be automatically derived from express, though they can be overwritten. server.get('/user/:id', definition({
   method: 'get',
-  operationId: 'getUserById',
   description: 'Get a User by Id',
   parameters: [
     {